 What is the status of Mackinac Island State Park?

 Mackinac Island State Park is open and available for guests.
 There are more than 70 miles of hiking, biking and riding trails on the island, with geological features and historic sites throughout.
-All roadways and trails will be open; however, construction will is currently taking place on M-185 (the road that circles the island) to fix portions of the road affected by high water levels and beach erosion.
-It is currently closed from British Landing to just north of Mission Point Resort.
+All roadways and trails will be open; however, construction is currently taking place on M-185 (the road that circles the island) to fix portions of the road affected by high water levels and beach erosion.

 I purchased tickets online.
 How long can I use them?

 Tickets purchased online are good for the entirety of the 2021 season.
 The sites are scheduled to close as follows: Historic Downtown Mackinac August 21; Historic Mill Creek Discovery Park September 26; Colonial Michilimackinac October 8; Old Mackinac Point Lighthouse and The Richard and Jane Manoogian Mackinac Art Museum October 10; Fort Mackinac October 24.